Heat Stress and Thyroid Function:

-To help mitigate potential effects of summer heat on the thyroid, consider the following:
+To help mitigate the potential effects of summer heat on the thyroid, consider the following:

 - Stay hydrated to prevent dehydration and maintain overall bodily functions.